WebexCC-SA/LAB-2857/docs/09-testing-flow.md

     - <ins>ATTENDEES WITHOUT A US MOBILE NUMBER</ins>

         Type your email address.
 This has to be the same one you chose as the **Customer** email address in the previous **Backend Preparation** section.
+You can always check your customer data [here](https://appointment-management-production-095a.up.railway.app/database.html).

         In the _Webex Connect Webhook URL_ input filed, paste your WebHook URL (`https://hooks.us.webexconnect.io/events/TOONJ56GSA` in this example.
 Click **Submit**.